 The Department of Construction Science offers graduate degree programs to those who wish to further their educational experience.

 The Master of Science in Construction Management degree program at Texas A&M University is an advanced course of study.
-Students who wish to pursue a Master of Science in Construction Management (MSCM) ( 450.6 KB) can expect to obtain a practical and industry oriented study of the interdisciplinary and collaborative processes involved in the design, construction, and management of the built environment.
-A student must choose either thesis or non-thesis option.
+Students who wish to pursue a Master of Science in Construction Management (MSCM) ( 450.6 KB) can expect to obtain a practical study of the interdisciplinary and collaborative processes involved in the design, construction, and management of the built environment, by conducting an extensive research project.
+Graduate students must choose the thesis option only.

 Although the Department does not have a Ph.D. program, the Department does have an agreement with the Department of Architecture to admit and supervise students into the Ph.D. in Architecture program.
 The Department of Architecture has agreed to provide the Department of Construction Science the opportunity to admit Ph.D. candidates in Architecture declaring an interest in Construction Management.
 A Ph.D. student in Architecture with an emphasis in Construction Management is supervised directly by two faculty members (co-chairs).
 One of the co-chairs is a Graduate Faculty in Construction Science, which assures that the Ph.D. student is overseen by faculty members in Construction Science for continuous evaluation of their progress in terms of both research and teaching.
 For more information about a Ph.D. in Architecture, see the Department of Architecture Ph.D. program page.